 One big shift seen over the last decade is the amount of luxury stock rented out.
-Only 50% of owners used to rent out their property, but, now the benefits of doing so mean that close to 100% of owners are renting out their properties “hassle free” as quoted by Annabelle Common from Swiss operated Naef Prestige / Knight Frank.
-Annabelle explained that clients can cover all their financing and maintenance costs, ensuring their luxury get away can start upon arrival rather than spending the first day fixing the heating or dishwasher.
+Only 50% of owners used to rent out their property, but now the benefits of doing so mean that close to 100% of owners are renting out their properties “hassle free,” as quoted by Annabelle Common from Swiss-operated Naef Prestige | Knight Frank.
+Annabelle explained that clients can cover all their financing and maintenance costs, ensuring their luxury getaway can start upon arrival rather than spending the first day fixing the heating or dishwasher.

-Other elements impacting market performance are regarding the level of investment in a resort’s infrastructure, ease of access and proximity to airports, limits to supply such as secondary housing limits (for Switzerland), or new build restrictions in Val d’Isere and the length of the ski season.
-Investment is key to the strength of a resort’s ability to attract visitors, evidenced by the 96 new lifts coming online to the Alps for the 2019/20 season as referenced in Savills ‘Ski Report 2019/2020’.
+Other elements impacting real estate market performance are regarding the level of investment in a resort’s infrastructure, ease of access and proximity to airports, limits to supply such as secondary housing limits (for Switzerland), or new build restrictions in Val d’Isère and the length of the ski season.
+Investment is key to the strength of a resort’s ability to attract visitors, evidenced by the 96 new lifts coming online to the Alps for the 2019/20 season, as referenced in Savills ‘Ski Report 2019/2020’.
 That said, the dual season trend is still on the up as well, with families enjoying a healthy getaway both summer and winter.
 Transaction volumes and prices are expected to remain steady over the next year as sellers are in no hurry and buyers can still rent.
 Should GBP strengthen against the EUR, Roddy Aris mentions “some pent-up demand may return to the market”.

 Switzerland is seeing a lot of domestic demand given the strength of the CHF and negative CHF interest rates resulting in clients seeing value in investing in real estate assets with or without finance rather than leaving cash in the bank.
 Areas with international schools such as Gstaad, Villars, Crans-Montana, Verbier and St Moritz have also performed well.
-Domestic buyers are once again present in the French Alps as confidence in the French economy since 2017 has picked up.
+Domestic buyers are once again present in the French Alps, as confidence in the French economy since 2017 has picked up.

-Prices across the Alps are flat to slightly up, the maximum increase being the 2.9% annual increase in Val d’Isere according to the Knight Frank Prime Ski Property index.
+Prices across the Alps are flat to slightly up, the maximum increase being the 2.9% annual increase in Val d’Isère, according to the Knight Frank Prime Ski Property index.
 The Alps are in a steady state, absent of further central bank actions making the EUR or CHF cheaper, the outlook is estimated to be more of the same while the impact from the Brexit snowball is yet to be clarified as far as Knight Frank are concerned.

-Across all agents when it comes to assisting their client, they are keen to understand the purpose of the bricks and mortar, is it to ensure your children are accessing a great education, call London home but need green space for a run, want to train in mountain terrain, enjoy a spa in luxury alpine surrounds or take the family away for some quality time.
+Across all real estate agents when it comes to assisting their client, they are keen to understand the purpose of the bricks and mortar, is it to ensure your children are accessing a great education, call London home but need green space for a run, want to train in mountain terrain, enjoy a spa in luxury alpine surrounds or take the family away for some quality time.

-Buying agents mention that 80% of their clients are purchasing their properties with financing, either with a traditional mortgage or a loan against their financial investments, one of the reasons for this is the potential tax benefits, subject to circumstances, that financing attached to real estate can bring.
+Buying agents mention that 80% of their clients are purchasing their properties with financing, either with a traditional mortgage or a loan against their financial investments.
+One of the reasons for this is the potential tax benefits, subject to circumstances, that financing attached to real estate can bring.
 JPMorgan are here to assist with your financing needs for property purchases, offering mortgages across the UK, France, Switzerland, United States, Singapore and Hong Kong.
-Whether it is a tough but fair market coming into play in the UK, or a stable, enjoyable flight into alpine territory, there is a lot ‘snowing’ on in global property markets.
+Whether it is a tough but fair real estate market coming into play in the UK, or a stable, enjoyable flight into alpine territory, there is a lot ‘snowing’ on in global property markets.